A guide to visiting magical Sintra from Lisbon!

 Pena Palace is undoubtedly the jewel in Sintra’s crown.
 Set at the very top of a hill above the main town, this palace is a mixture of different architectural styles and seems like something straight out of a fairy tale.

-By far the most famous landmark in Sintra, it has undergone extensive restorations to help restore it to it’s former glory and is worth a visit.
+By far the most famous landmark in Sintra, it has undergone extensive restorations to help restore it to it’s former glory and is absolutely worth a visit.

 Wandering from room to room, there is so much to look at and admire and the ornate detail is so astonishing.
 There is also opportunity to enjoy breathtaking views from the several viewing platforms situated around the palace.
-And to forget to explore and wander through the gardens surrounding the palace.
+And don’t forget to explore and wander through the gardens surrounding the palace.

 The Moorish Castle (Castelo dos Mouros) sits atop the same hill as Pena Palace, in fact it’s just round the corner.
 It was built by the Moors around the 10th century and offers dramatic 360 degree views out over Sintra.

 Today though, not much of the castle remains, so it’s a tad misleading to call it a castle as such.
 But what does remain are the outer walls upon which you can walk along.

 And it’s exactly on top of these walls that you can get incredible views over Sintra that even stretch out to the Atlantic Ocean.

 If you’re planning to head up to visit both the Castle as well as Pena Palace, then get there early and start with the castle, thereafter take the short walk to the Palace and explore further.